AnimMouse/mystical-rose-website/content/post/grade-11-verification.md

 date: 2020-06-20T18:48:22+08:00
 ---

-WHAT: GRADE 11 VERIFICATION OF SCHOOL DOCUMENTS
+What: Grade 11 Verification of School Documents

-WHERE: MRSCI DOÑA HELEN BLDG.
-(BSESIDE PLDT CAMARIN BRANCH)
+Where: MRSCI Doña Helen Bldg.
+(Beside PLDT Camarin Branch)

 Reminders:
 1. Call cashier's office at 8529-0633 to verify the starus of the student account.